On the exceptional zeros of $p$-non-ordinary $p$-adic $L$-functions and a conjecture of Perrin-Riou: Selmer complexes and -adic heights for modular forms

 \be \mathcal A\left(\mathbb{H}_{\mathbf{f}}\left([x_{\textup{f}}], \partial_0 (d_{\widetilde{\delta}})\right)\right)=\left\langle\Psi_2,[x_p^+]\right\rangle\cdot s\,.\ee Furthermore, \be \mathcal A\left(\mathbb{H}_{\mathbf{f}}\left(\partial_0(d_{\widetilde\delta}), \partial_0(d_{\widetilde\delta})\right)\right)= \left\langle\Psi_2,\partial^{\textup{loc}}_0(d_{\widetilde\delta}) \right\rangle\cdot \left(s-\frac{\kappa-k}{2}\right)\,. \ee

 \end{thm} \begin{proof} i) These two identities follow directly from definitions, see in particular \cite[Section 0.22 in Appendix C]{veneruccithesis} for a general formalism in the $p$-ordinary setting.
-We remark that the sign in the first identity is due to our normalization of the cyclotomic Amice transform; see Remark~\ref{rem:cyclopairingheight}.
+We provide some details below.
+The evaluation at $k$ map $\psi_k$ gives rise to a commutative diagram